Workshops & Talks

 with Bonnie's sister Mamie and her friend June, who

-have now both passed.
+are also passed.
 They watch over her and help her,

 along with her angels.
 Recently Bonnie had a quadruple